-When leveraging your Cloud Servers to host an application that scales up and down (e.g., the web tier of an application), it is important to have a method for adding and removing Cloud Servers from their associated load balancer pool(s).
-If you use an F5 Big-IP Local Traffic Manager with RackConnect, you can specify the load balancer pool name that a Cloud Server should be placed into upon creation.
-When you delete the Cloud Server, it will automatically be removed from the pool.
+When you use your cloud servers to host an application that scales up and down (for example, the web tier of an application), it is important to have a method for adding and removing cloud servers from their associated load balancer pool(s).
+If you use an F5 BIG-IP Local Traffic Manager (LTM) with RackConnect, you can specify the load balancer pool name that a cloud server should be placed in when it is created.
+When you delete the cloud server, it will automatically be removed from the pool.

-With RackConnect, there are two ways that you can automatically associate your Cloud Servers with one or more load balancer pools on your F5:
+With RackConnect, there are two ways that you can automatically associate your cloud servers with one or more load balancer pools on your BIG-IP LTM:

 Metadata Key: RackConnectLBPool

-Additionally, you can also specify the metadata values when utilizing the Cloud Servers API to create new cloud servers.
-Please view the API documentation for further details on how to utilize the API to enter metadata information for a cloud server: API Developer Guide: Set Metadata.
+You can specify the metadata values when you use the Cloud Servers API to create new cloud servers.
+View the API documentation for more details about how to use the API to enter metadata information for a cloud server: API Developer Guide: Set Metadata.

-Option 2 — Name Match: Before spinning up your Cloud Servers, provide us with your preferred name and the pool(s) to associate with your Cloud Servers.
+Option 2 — Name Match: Before you create your cloud servers, provide Rackspace with the preferred names and the pool(s) to associate with your cloud servers.
 Currently, you must configure this through a ticket request to your Support team.

 To get the name of one or more load balancer pools, contact your Support team.

-Here is a diagram of the path that inbound (and return) Load Balancer Pool traffic follows to your RackConnected Cloud Servers when utilizing an F5 with RackConnect:
+The following diagram shows the path that inbound (and return) load balancer pool traffic follows to your cloud servers when you use an F5 BIG-IP load balancer with RackConnect:

 The Brocade ADX can also be used as a load balancer that balances traffic between dedicated and cloud servers.
-In this case, the RackConnect Connected Device will be an ASA Firewall and any traffic that needs to be load balanced to cloud servers will flow from the ADX to the Firewall to the cloud servers.
+In this case, the RackConnect Connected Device will be a Cisco ASA firewall and any traffic that needs to be load balanced to cloud servers will flow from the ADX to the firewall to the cloud servers.

 - The ability to use cloud servers as sorry servers for a load balancer pool.
-A sorry server normally contains a static maintenance page that users are directed to when health checks fail for all the members of a Load Balancer Pool.
+A sorry server normally contains a static maintenance page that users are directed to when health checks fail for all the members of a load balancer pool.

-Here is a diagram of the path that inbound and return Load Balancer Pool traffic follows to your RackConnected cloud servers when utilizing a Brocade with RackConnect:
+The following diagram shows the path that inbound and return load balancer pool traffic follows to your cloud servers when you use a Brocade ADX load balancer with RackConnect:

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License